PathDump/PathDump/host/README.md

 version: 3.13.0-32-generic).

 The 'tcpretrans' perl script is only used from the Perf-tools package.
-Hence, instead of installing the whole package, we only include the perl script in the PathDump source base.
+Hence, instead of installing the whole package, the perl script is already included in the PathDump source base.

-An example configuration file is config/host/pathdump.cfg.
-This configuration file is copied to the specified installation directory during the installation process.